Morphine Addiction

 Is Morphine Addictive?

-How Addictive is Morphine?
+How Addictive Is Morphine?

 Morphine can be highly addictive due to the rapid development of tolerance.
 Classified as a Schedule II drug, it is primarily prescribed for the treatment of moderate to severe pain.
 Doctors also administer morphine to patients after major surgeries, for cancer-related pain, and to assist with end-of-life breathing difficulties.

-Using Morphine improperly can be risky.
+Using morphine improperly can be risky.
 Some individuals may misuse it solely to experience the pleasurable, dreamy sensations it provides, even if they don't require it for pain relief.

-Morphine Abuse Statistics
+Statistics on Morphine Abuse

-• More than half of accidental drug deaths in the US were caused by Heroin and Morphine.
+• More than half of accidental drug deaths in the US were caused by heroin and morphine.

-• 10% of the US population has abused an Opiate drug in their lifetime.
+• 10% of the US population has abused an opiate drug in their lifetime.

-• More than 60% of Morphine addicts admitted to getting the drug from friends or relatives.
+• More than 60% of morphine addicts admitted to getting the drug from friends or relatives.

-Short-Term Side Effects of Morphine
+Short-Term Side Effects of Morphine Addiction

-Short term effects of morphine include:
+Short-term side effects of morphine abuse include:

 • Anxiety